Skip to content

 • Person Identification Data (PID) handling

-This tutorial builds a compliant wallet application step by step.
+This tutorial builds an EUDIW-style reference wallet configuration step by step.

 dotnet add package SdJwt.Net.Eudiw